durrantlab/deepfrag2/README.md

 DeepFrag2 converts input receptor/parent complexes into 3D grids, where each grid point represents a cubic region of the 3D space (a voxel).
 We selected this representation because the 3D local context is important for fragment binding, and converting molecular structures to voxels allows us to apply CNNs, a network architecture that has been used successfully in computer vision.
 The DeepFrag2 output is a continuous-valued topological fingerprint of the suggested fragment to add.
 DeepFrag2 compares this output fingerprint to a database of fragments with precalculated fingerprints to recover the most suitable fragments for specific complexes.

-### Try DeepFrag2 in Your Browser

 We provide a helpful **[DeepFrag2 Google Colab Notebook](https://colab.research.google.com/github/durrantlab/deepfrag2/blob/main/deepfrag2_colab_notebook.ipynb)** for those who wish to try DeepFrag2 without installing any software.
 The notebook guides users through the process of choosing a receptor-ligand complex, selecting a branching point on the ligand, choosing a pre-trained DeepFrag2 model, and generating fragment suggestions.
 The results are displayed in an easy-to-read table and visual grid, allowing users to quickly assess the suggested fragments.

 ## Installation

+DeepFrag2 can be installed via pip for a CPU-only inference, or from source using Conda for full functionality (including GPU support for training).

+### Installation via Pip (for CPU-Only Inference)

+For users who only need to run inference with pre-trained models, DeepFrag2 can be installed from PyPI.
+This method provides a quick, CPU-only setup.
+To avoid dependency conflicts, it is **strongly recommended** to install DeepFrag2 into a new, clean Conda environment.

+1.  **Create and activate a new Conda environment:**
+    ```bash
+    conda create -n deepfrag2 python=3.9
+    conda activate deepfrag2
+    ```

+2.  **Install DeepFrag2 using pip:**
+    ```bash
+    pip install deepfrag2
+    ```

+This installation makes the following command-line tools available in your environment:

+*   `deepfrag2`: A simplified command for running inference on a single complex.
+*   `deepfrag2full`: The complete script for all modes of operation (training, testing, inference, etc.), equivalent to `python MainDF2.py` in a source installation.
+*   `deepfrag2_test`: A command to run a quick test case to verify that the installation is working correctly.

+### Installation from Source with Conda (for Training and Development)

-For detailed instructions on setting up the Conda environment and configuring the project, please see the **[Installation Guide](./INSTALL_NOTES.md)**.
-We provide two Conda environments:
+For detailed instructions on setting up Conda environments for training, fine-tuning, or development, please see the **[Installation Guide](./INSTALL_NOTES.md)**.
+This is the recommended approach for users who need to train new models or modify the source code.
+Two environments are provided:

 * **GPU Environment**: Required for training new models.
-* **CPU-Only Environment**: A lightweight option that is easy to install (no CUDA required) and very fast for running inference with pre-trained models.
-For most users who wish only to use DeepFrag2, this is the preferred option.
+* **CPU-Only Environment**: A lightweight option for running inference with pre-trained models without requiring a GPU.

 ## Usage